The low-rank hypothesis of complex systems

+The datasets considered consist in real networks with fixed $N$, but the asymptotic behaviors of their effective ranks can still be evaluated as if there was a related growing graph whose singular values remain within experimental singular-value envelopes as $N$ grows.
+Using this approach, we prove that singular-value envelopes such as the one in Fig.~\ref{fig:low_rank_hypothesis}e admits constant and sublinear growth for srank, nrank, and erank (Methods).

-The low-rank hypothesis is therefore justifiable for real networks: we observe rapid decreases of their singular values and their effective ranks are considerably lower than their size.
-Interestingly, these observations seem to be ubiquitous for big data matrices \cite{Gao2015a, Beckermann2017, Udell2019}, but it remains a puzzling phenomenon.
-In particular, the consequences of these observations for high-dimensional non-linear dynamics on networks are still to be untangle, which is the subject of the next section.
+All in all, we show that many real networks have rapidly decreasing singular values, leading to low effective ranks.
+Interestingly, such observation seems to be widespread for big data matrices~\cite{Gao2015a, Beckermann2017, Udell2019}, but it remains a puzzling phenomenon.
+In particular, the consequences of these observations for high-dimensional nonlinear dynamics on networks are still to be untangled, which is the subject of the next section.